 Do you have trees on your property and want to know what to look out for concerning your home's foundation?
 Are you getting ready to build a house and want to know about the effects that trees could have on buildings that you plan on building?

 Do you have an issue with things not quite looking correct in or outside of your home?
-Maybe you want to know what to look for concerning future problems with your home.
-You might even fit into the category of looking to buy a house, and you want to make sure you know that you are not getting into something that will end up costing you way more than what you have planned, thus devastating your dream.
-No matter what category you fall under it is always a good thing to know what to look out for concerning problems that could occur with a home’s foundation.
+Maybe you want to know what to look for concerning future problems with your Houston home.
+You might even fit into the category of looking to buying a house in the Houston area, and you want to make sure you know that you are not getting into something that will end up costing you way more than what you have planned, thus devastating your dream.
+No matter what category you fall under it is always a good thing to know what to look out for concerning problems that could occur with a Houston home’s foundation.

 As a house ages, it will eventually need repairs and maintenance.
 One of the most important parts of an old house in which you need to pay extra attention to is the foundation.
 If damage develops on this part of the home it can turn into a very expensive repair job.

 Have you ever walked around the outside of your house and noticed a change in your beautiful brick home?
-Do you have any cracked bricks?
+Do you have one or more cracked bricks?
 The actual cracked brick can cost you money in different ways.
-If it is the actual brick itself many problems can occur.
+If it is the actual brick itself, many problems can occur.

-Although Florida tends to bear the brunt of many powerful storms, the threat of a hurricane’s impact on Texas is not to be taken lightly.
-As Houstonites, our proximity to the Gulf Coast puts our families and our homes in danger of the hazards that hurricanes bring with them.
-High winds, heavy rains and extreme flooding can damage a home severely if precautions are not taken.
+Although Florida tends to bear the brunt of many powerful storms, the threat of a hurricane’s impact on Houston is not to be taken lightly.
+As Houstonians, our proximity to the Gulf Coast puts our families and our homes in danger of the hazards that hurricanes bring with them.
+High winds, heavy rains, and extreme flooding can damage a home severely if precautions are not taken.

-As we watch the news here at Allied Foundation, we see Hurricane Isaac making quite an entrance into the Gulf of Mexico (dubbing the unfortunate nickname of Hurricane Alley).
-Not only has Isaac made its mark on the Florida’s coast, but it’s headed straight toward New Orleans – an area that has been beat up quite enough in recent years and is still trying to rebuild itself after Katrina’s wreckage.
+As we watch the news here at Allied Foundation, we see Hurricane Isaac making quite an entrance into the Gulf of Mexico (dubbing the unfortunate nickname of Hurricane Alley) which is could make a change in direction and cause havoc on Houston.
+Not only has Isaac made its mark on Florida’s coast, but it’s headed straight toward New Orleans – an area that has been beaten up quite enough in recent years and is still trying to rebuild itself after Katrina’s wreckage.